 Academic and professional path

-While graduating I worked as an intern in SolidWorld and then got hired as regular employee after my degree.
+While graduating I worked as an intern in SolidWorld and then got hired as a regular employee after my degree.
 That was my first work experience in the programming field and it was pretty amazing.
 After a while I started dreaming about a bigger city and so I moved to Milan.

 After my short experience “abroad” I decided to move back to Milan where I got hired by a videogames company: WhatWapp.
 There I had the chance to combine my passion for programming and videogames.
 I really appreciated the startup feeling at the beginning while working inside an apartment and eating pizza every Friday with all the (young) colleagues.
 Everyone there was so passionate and enough “nerdy” to make the environment very enjoyable.
-On the other side there was a lot of work to do.
+On the other side, there was a lot of work to do.
 And when I say a lot I mean REALLY A LOT.
-Keeping up with the market when you’re a mobile games company is pretty difficult: you have to offer the best service possible every day by studying and understanding customers needs (not always an easy thing).
+Keeping up with the market when you’re a mobile games company is pretty difficult: you have to offer the best service possible every day by studying and understanding customers’ needs (not always an easy thing).
 That experience showed me all the work that is hidden behind the fancy game you play daily on your phone.
-At that moment I realised that there’s a huge difference between being passionate about videogames and making videogames for a living.
+At that moment I realized that there’s a huge difference between being passionate about videogames and making videogames for a living.
 And… I like the former more than the latter apparently.

 So here we are in the present times.
 After 2 years in the game industry, I moved to a new company, Altroconsumo, as a Software Engineer.
 It is a bigger and well-structured company that is part of a wider European group.
 They aim to promote and defend consumer interests, solve their problems and help them exercise their fundamental rights.
 This gave me a huge feeling of satisfaction.
 Being able to see my daily job affecting and hopefully improving peoples’ life in some way is very rewarding.